leirechr/ReadmeEnergy/BLANK_README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a copy up and running follow these simple steps.

 ### Prerequisites